KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 For simplicity in each of the examples below it should be assumed that unless otherwise specified a file/group/dataset/attribute that is being manipulated exists and is valid and the results displayed coincide with correct execution in that example.

 ## Creation functions

-The following function relates to the creation of files.
+The following function relates to the creation of files and groups.

 ### `.hdf5.createFile`